 The standard for suitable emergency housing is lower than temporary and longer term housing.
 If you don’t think the home you’ve been offered is suitable, you should ask the council to consider moving you.

-If you're offered accommodation in a hostel or a bed and breakfast
+If you're offered accommodation in a hostel, bed and breakfast, or hotel

-If you had to leave your home because of domestic abuse, you shouldn’t have to stay in a mixed sex hostel or bed and breakfast.
+If you had to leave your home because of domestic abuse, you shouldn’t have to stay in mixed sex accommodation.
 Ask the council to move you because it’s not suitable.

-If you have children or you’re pregnant, you shouldn’t have to stay in a hostel or bed and breakfast for more than 6 weeks.
+If you have children or you’re pregnant, you shouldn’t usually have to stay in a hostel, bed and breakfast or hotel for more than 6 weeks.
 If you’re there for longer than this, you should ask the council to move you because it’s no longer suitable.